Gnosticism, Patristic Mythological Christianity and the Biblical Jesus

 Gnosticism

-In contrast, apart from the moderate ones, some classes of the Gnostics, the "Opponents," supported Antinomianism (= theory that rejects moral law and proposes free will) and participated in worship orgies, considering the extreme promiscuity to be the way of fighting the bad physical flesh, from which the divine nature had to be liberated (orgiastic Gnosticism), while others resorted to self-castration.
+In contrast to the moderate Gnostics, some tendencies, such as the Libertines (or Antitactics), advocated for Antinomianism (a theory that rejects moral law and emphasizes free will) and participated in sexual cultic orgies.
+They regarded extreme debauchery as the means to combat the evil material flesh, from which the divine nature had to be freed (Orgiastic Gnosticism), while others proceeded to self-castration, which was an extreme personal choice.

 “And to shine forth what is the economy of the mystery which has been hidden from the ages in God who created all things; (the visible and the invisible)” (Eph.
 3:9 Godbey, Col. 1:16)